 Caroline Smith has been named director of development for USA Health Mitchell Cancer Institute.
 In her new role, she will develop and implement a strategic, comprehensive development program for the Mitchell Cancer Institute.

 Louis and Melinda Mapp have announced their intentions to donate approximately eight acres of land in Baldwin County to the University of South Alabama.

 News at USA Health

 Stay up to date on the latest news from our providers, facilities and researchers at USA Health.

-Robert A. Barrington, Ph.D., associate professor of microbiology and immunology at the University of South Alabama College of Medicine, received $49,730 through the 2019 College of Medicine Faculty Intramural Grants Program Research Awards to further investigate a rare lung disease.
+Jon Simmons, M.D., associate professor of surgery and pharmacology at the University of South Alabama College of Medicine, was one of five faculty members recently awarded the 2019 USA College of Medicine Faculty Intramural Grants Research Award.